 Two hours after feeding mice resveratrol, scientists induced an ischemic stroke by cutting off blood supply to the brain.
 They found animals who had preventively ingested the resveratrol suffered significantly less brain damage than the ones not given the compound.

 "Our study adds to evidence that resveratrol can potentially build brain resistance to ischemic stroke," says Sylvain Doré, Ph.D., the leader of the study.

 4. Wine may lower the risk of and manage diabetes.

 Diabetes is a condition in which the cells are not able to use glucose for energy.
 This leads to high blood sugar and increases the risk of additional health problems, including diseases of the heart and kidneys.

 Preventing diabetes, type 2 specifically, is primarily based on weight management and lifestyle factors.
 Alcohol may be included, too, based on data from the Danish Health Examination Survey 2007-2008.

-After analyzing data of over 70,000 eligible participants, researchers found alcohol drinking frequency is associated with risk of diabetes.
+After analyzing data from over 70,000 eligible participants, researchers found alcohol drinking frequency is associated with the risk of diabetes.
 More specifically, the consumption of alcohol over 3 to 4 days per week is associated with the lowest risk of diabetes.
 Moderate alcohol consumption may likewise decrease fasting insulin and HbA1c concentrations among non-diabetic subjects based on a meta-analysis.

 Moderate wine intake in adults with type 2 diabetes also proves to be beneficial based on a long-term trial.
 Researchers found a healthy diet and moderate alcohol intake, particularly red wine, were associated with better lipid and glucose control.
 The results also emerged without significant wine side effects.